Seek him out on Twitter.

 At UND, Dr. Haeselin teaches classes in the Writing, Editing, and Publishing program about multimodal and digital writing, digital humanities, writing for public audiences, and also in contemporary American literature and culture.
 He is passionate about contemporary writing and ancient bread.

-You can read his scholarship at Hybrid Pedagogy and Critique: Studies in Contemporary Fiction.
+You can read his scholarship at Hybrid Pedagogy, The Journal of Interactive Technology and Pedagogy, and Critique: Studies in Contemporary Fiction.
 He and his students edited a book commemorating the twentieth anniversary of the 1997 Red River Flood called Haunted By Waters.
 His recent public writing can be found at Tin House Online, The Los Angeles Review of Books, Public Books, Post-45, and other venues.